-" As for hanging, it is nothiny; it is quite a common thing to have a few strung up every day; the least thing will do it.
-We have a provost marshal and his staff here, and they would hang a European if they found him plundering, or give him a dozen on the spot if they found him half a mile from his camp; but, as for a native, the least thing is sufficient to hung him.
-We have one European hung; but they are very loth to ao anything to the Europeans.
+"As for hanging, it is nothing; it is quite a common thing to have a few strung up every day; the least thing will do it.
+We have a provost marshal and his staff here, and they would hang a European if they found him plundering, or give him a dozen on the spot if they found him half a mile from his camp; but, as for a native, the least thing is sufficient to hang him.
+We have had one European hung; but they are very loth to do anything to the Europeans.
 The fellows missing I hear had such a lot of rupees that they could not keep up, and they were too greedy to throw them away.
-Caunpore was full of all kind of liquor, from champagne to bottled beer, and our fellows used it too freely.
-The authorities were enraged at this." .
+Cawnfore was full of all kind of liquor, from champagne to bottled beer, and our fellows used it too freely.
+The authorities were enraged at this."

 A narrative of occurrences within the walls of Delhi by a native has been published.
 It does not add much to our knowledge.
-The writer observes :-"If anything takes place between the Mahomedans and Porbeas (natives of the Eastern provinces) on the Eed day, Delhi will soon fall into the hands of the English."
+The writer observes:- "If anything takes place between the Mahomedans and Porbeas (natives of the Eastern provinces) on the Eed day, Delhi will soon fall into the hands of the English."
 It seems that some quarrels and fights have already occurred between them.
 On August 8th, the writer notes the blowing up of the powder manufactory in the city by a shell from the English camp.
 Some five hundred artificers and others, he states, are said to have been killed by the explosion.

-Under the head of "Latest from Delhi," the Poona Observer Extra, of August 27th, makes the following statement :-"A letter from Aboo, dated the 11th inst., mentions that the King of Delhi has offered to make terms with fire was so wild and miserable that the balls merely us, on the condition that thirty-six lakhe of rupees cepted."
+Under the head of "Latest from Delhi," the Poona Observer Extra, of August 27th, makes the following statement :- annually, instead of fifteen as heretofore, should be secured to him and his successors.
+This proposal was of course peremptorily declined.
+He was informed that nothing but unconditional surrender could be accep ted."

+"A letter from Aboo, dated the 11th inst., mentions that the King of Delhi has offered to make terms with us, on the condition that thirty-six lakhs of rupees